Updates on COVID-19

 Business Credit Availability Program

 This program is available now through your online banking profile.
 Please sign in to your online banking to find the link and if not available contact your bank.
-You are only eligible if you had payroll of $50,000 at least in 2019 (upper limits apply to see details).
+To see the eligibility requirements please click here.
 The payroll number required for the application can be found on the T4 summary we send you in February (February 2020 for the 2019 summary).
 If you require a copy please let us know.

 For more information on the business credit availability program, please click here.